ibm-cloud-docs/BlockStorage/mounting_rhel9.md

    1. Save the file (`:w`), and exit (`:x`).

 1. Uncomment and update the following entries in `/etc/iscsi/iscsid.conf` by using the username and password from the {{site.data.keyword.cloud}} console.
-Use uppercase for CHAP names.
+U se uppercase for CHAP (Challenge-Handshake Authentication Protocol) names.

    ```text
    node.session.auth.authmethod = CHAP